mmbman/Katagiri/index.md

 description: Zen Dharma Talks by Dainin Katagiri Roshi
 ---

-This website carefully transcribes the dharma talks of Dainin Katagiri Roshi as a reference for the study of Soto Zen Buddhism.
+This website transcribes the dharma talks of Dainin Katagiri Roshi as a reference for the study of Soto Zen Buddhism.
 For more information, see the [**Introduction**](about).

 [**Talk List**](list)